dodgez/redit/README.md

 The current features are broken:
 - editor prompt (needs to execute commands)
-- Delete and backspace are not deleting lines
 These should be fixed when this branch (integrate-tui) gets merged.

 ## Features